 - There are 30 flour milling companies operating 51 mills in the UK.
 Virtually all of these are nabim members: nabim is the representative organisation for the UK flour milling industry, www.nabim.org.uk.

-- In 2017/18 UK flour millers used over 5 million tonnes of wheat each year to produce just over 4 million tonnes of flour (source: DEFRA/nabim).
-A further 1.5 million tonnes of wheat were milled in 2017/18 to produce flour for starch and biofuel production.
+- In 2019/20 UK flour millers used over 5 million tonnes of wheat each year to produce just over 4 million tonnes of flour (source: DEFRA/nabim).

-- The National Diet and Nutrition Survey shows that the average UK flour consumption per person per week was about 53g in 2016; bread consumption was 532g per person per week.
+- Latest government data shows that that the average UK flour consumption per person per week was about 25g in 2018; while bread consumption was 562g per person per week.

 You can find out how flour is made here.